Skip to main content

 Is Composio free?

 Yes, Composio offers a free tier.
-However, premium features unlock additional functionality for professional users.
+However, paid plans start at Free (up to 20,000 tool calls/month) and unlock additional functionality for professional users.

 Who should use Composio?